adamnemecek/adjoint/README.md

   * https://gist.github.com/adamnemecek/4d88cde664f0e93548a65f36990c165e
 * [From parametricity to conservation laws, via Noether's theorem](https://dl.acm.org/doi/10.1145/2535838.2535867)
   * programming using lagrangians
-  * Invariance is of paramount importance in programming languages and in physics.
+  * Invariance is of pargamount importance in programming languages and in physics.
 In programming languages,

 * is the point of fixed points that they are points in a space that are commutative? https://twitter.com/johncarlosbaez/status/1562102229724585990